zzq-bot/offline-marl-framework-offpymarl/README.md

 ## Citing OffPyMARL

-If you use OfflineRL-Lib in your work, please use the following bibtex
+If you use OffPyMARL your work, please use the following bibtex

 ```tex
 @misc{OffPyMARL,